 The key to feeling energetic during long sedentary periods is to get your blood flowing.
 Here are some quick ways you can make that happen:

 - Walk around the building during your break.
+You should also try neck grinding if you get back pain at work.

 - Do some basic stretching for your neck, legs and shoulders.